 Well, I have a few answers for you.
-Now, I could write a good-sized treatise about this topic.
-So I can't give you everything you need to know in one blog post.
+Now, I could write a good-sized treatise about blog tips.
+So I can't give you everything you need to know about blogging in one blog post.
 And honestly, if a blog post is purporting to tell you everything about a topic like this…you may want to look for another blog post.

 But, I do have ten tips to get you started.
 If I had to pick just ten things that I wish I had known the day I started my first blog, this is it.
 So here you go, your Top Ten Tips for New Bloggers:

 Top Ten Tips for Top New Bloggers

 *This post contains affiliate links.
 That just means that if you click on an affiliate link and purchase the product or service, I get a small commission.
 There is zero extra cost to you, but it helps me fund Blog and Biz.
 I appreciate your support!

 WordPress.COM and WordPress.ORG are NOT the same.
 I repeat, WordPress.COM and WordPress.ORG are not the same.
 You should be on WordPress.ORG.
 There are not a lot of times that I will tell you “You must do X to be successful.”
 But this is one of those times.
 WordPress.ORG gives you WAY more options.
 Most premium themes do not work on WordPress.COM.
 And almost no plugins work on WordPress.COM.
 So if you want your blog to look and feel professional, and you want to have basically any extra features, you need WordPress.ORG.